zhiburt/tabled/README.md

 ## Settings

-In this section is listened a set of settings you can apply for your table.
+This section lists the set of settings you can apply to your table.

 ### Style

 #### Themes

 There are a list of ready to use styles.
-Each style can be castomized.
+Each style can be customized.

 A custom style also can be created from scratch.

-A style can be used by passing it to `.with` method of `Table`.
+A style can be used by passing it to the `.with` method of `Table`.

 ```rust
 use tabled::{Table, Style};